 Individuals with this disease that are almost always treated include: a person who develops severe pneumonia right after infection, pneumonia that doesn’t go away, and anytime the fungus leaves the lungs and goes to other places in the body (disseminated disease).
 Your doctor will utilize a combination of physical examinations, laboratory tests to follow how you are doing, and take x-rays to guide his or her decision to prescribe medicine.

-At this time, the primary medicines used to treat Valley Fever are:
+At this time, the primary medicine options used to treat Valley Fever are:

 |Trade Name||Drug Name||How's Medicine Taken|